tgaspar/linux-fe/docs/about/index.md

-# About
+# About this document

-This workshop is organized by the Laboratory of Robotics at the Faculty of Electrical Engineering, University of Ljubljana.
+This document was written to be used during a live class with a presenter.